Meteor (mobile network): 4G - LTE

 Meteor (along with its sister company, eMobile), provided 4G.
-Currently, 4G is only available in Dublin, Carlow, Cork, Clare, Limerick, Galway, Mullingar, Athlone and Dundalk.
-Meteor claimed to have 90% 4G population coverage across Ireland and planned to cover the country with 90% geographic coverage by April 2017.
+4G was originally only available in Dublin, Carlow, Cork, Clare, Limerick, Galway, Mullingar, Athlone and Dundalk.
+Meteor claimed to have 90% 4G population coverage across Ireland and had planned to cover the country with 90% geographic coverage by April 2017.

 eir Mobile (MNO) (former MVNO)

 As part of their mobile strategy eir and Meteor also launched eir Mobile aimed at the older residential and business market.
 This was complementary to the now discontinued Meteor brand (mainly used by younger residential wireless customers). eir Mobile was a mobile virtual network operator MVNO which used the Meteor Network for its services to residential and business customers, to complement the residential and business mobile services offered by Meteor.
 It is now a Mobile network operator with 96% 4G coverage, as well as 99% 3G population coverage as of September 2017, when it became the successor to Meteor Mobile.